Home DestinationsGermany 4 Days in Berlin Trip Report

 Brandenburg Gate later that evening

 The memorial is free and you can walk amongst the blocks, exploring and getting lost.
-Apparently it was designed to create an uneasy and confused feeling – perhaps to reflect the feelings of the victims?
+It was designed to create an uneasy and confused feeling – perhaps to reflect the feelings of the victims?
 I’m not sure.
 I love the memorial though, it is both structured and organised, yet a complete Labyrinth at the same time.

 IMG_20121217_124046IMG_0315

-It was still early afternoon by this point, so we had plenty of time left.
 After this we took a walk through Potsdamer Platz, towards the Topography of Terror.
 A WW2 museum, by the old SS and Gestapo headquarters.
 However, on route, we passed by this old German Watch Tower.

 IMG_0323

 There are very few of these left, I knew of one other but didn’t get time to see it.
-There is no information of these on sight, they seem practically forgotten about in the city.
+There is no information of these on-site, they seem practically forgotten about in the city.
 But I believe these watch towers are from when the Berlin Wall was built.
 To ensure no-one crossed the border or entered the “no-mans land” between the walls, about 300 of these towers were built.
-A German would sit up in each tower and shoot anyone who dared to cross the wall.
+A guard would sit up in each tower and shoot anyone who dared to cross the wall.

 From here the Topography of Terror was just a short walk away.
 We spent about 3 hours inside the museum, which details Hitler’s rise to power, the start of the SS and the roles they played before and during WW2.
 It’s free to get in and carries a huge wealth of information; you wouldn’t do it any justice to just skim over all the photos and information.
 It’s an incredible museum.